laike9m/ezcf/README.md

 Something to note before using ezcf:

-1. ezcf is still in developement.
-If you find any bug, please report it in issues;
-2. Be careful importing YAML which contains multiple documents: if there exists keys with the same name, only one of them will be loaded.
+1. Be careful importing YAML which contains multiple documents: if there exists keys with the same name, only one of them will be loaded.
 So it's better not to use multiple documents;
-3. All values in `.ini` files are kept as it is and loaded as a string;
+2. All values in `.ini` files are kept as it is and loaded as a string;
-4. Since XML only allows single root, the whole xml will be loaded as one dict with root's name as variable name;
+3. Since XML only allows single root, the whole xml will be loaded as one dict with root's name as variable name;
-5. Namespace package is not supported yet, pull requests are welcome.
-6. Use [**valid variable names**][1], this means key strings in JSON/YAML/INI/XML should be valid Python variable name.
+4. Use [**valid variable names**][1], this means key strings in JSON/YAML/INI/XML should be valid Python variable name.
  Invalid variable name won't do any harm to your program nor will it crash, but you can't use them as expected.

 ## Run Tests